Alan Cassell: Career

-He commenced his acting career in Western Australia when he and his friend signed up for acting classes hosted by the Patch Theatre Company, which began his career as a stage actor.
+Cassell commenced his acting career in Western Australia when he and his friend signed up for acting classes hosted by the Patch Theatre Company, which began his career as a stage actor.
 His first role was a doctor who said two words, but he was soon playing the lead in subsequent productions.

-Cassell became heavily involved with promoting theatre in Perth and established his own theatre called "Hole in the Wall".
+Cassell became heavily involved with promoting theatre in Perth and helped establish a theatre called The Hole in the Wall.
 When Edgar Metcalfe was brought out to Australia to run The Playhouse Theatre, he began casting Cassell and the two became good friends.

 He won "Best Actor of the Year" for his role in A Day in the Death of Joe Egg.
 He later worked for the Sydney Theatre Company and the Melbourne Theatre Company.
 He was in the original cast of Away, which toured to New York.
 Cassell also played Boss Finley in Sweet Bird of Youth with Lauren Bacall for the Sydney Theatre Company, accepting the role after the actor originally cast in it, Frank Wilson, suffered a heart attack.

-Cassell was one of the actors who worked in Beresford's early Australian films after moving to the eastern states to audition for Beresford and Hector Crawford.

-His film credits included: Money Movers, Cathy's Child (for which he was nominated for Best Actor at the 1979 Australian Film Institute Awards), Squizzy Taylor, Breaker Morant, Puberty Blues, The Club, The Honourable Wally Norman and Strange Bedfellows.
+Cassell was one of the actors who worked in Bruce Beresford's early Australian films after moving to the eastern states to audition for Beresford and Hector Crawford.
+His film credits included: Money Movers, Cathy's Child, Squizzy Taylor, Breaker Morant, Puberty Blues, The Club, The Honourable Wally Norman and Strange Bedfellows.

+After appearing in the short-lived soap opera Taurus Rising as Ben Drysdale and Network Ten's crime drama Special Squad in 1984, Cassell swore off joining any further long-running series following a run of bad luck with several projects.
+However, he signed up to play the recurring role of George Young in Neighbours, shortly before learning it too had been cancelled.
+Cassell believed he would have joined the show anyway, as the character was unlike any he had portrayed before.
+He had become known for his "tough guy" image from working on Beresford's films, and he hoped the Neighbours role would show producers a different side to him.

-Cassell's television roles included: The Drifter, Falcon Island, Taurus Rising, Special Squad, The Flying Doctors, The Power, The Passion, Blue Heelers, SeaChange, Stingers and MDA.
+Other television roles included: The Drifter, Falcon Island, The Flying Doctors, The Power, The Passion, Blue Heelers, SeaChange, Stingers and MDA.

 Cassell was recognised at the 1979 Sammy Awards for his role in Cathy's Child.
+He was also nominated for Best Actor in a Leading Role at the 1979 Australian Film Institute Awards.